Martti Ahtisaari, former Finnish president and Nobel Peace Prize winner, dies at 86

 He declined to run for a second term in the January 2000 presidential election, saying he wanted to devote the time he would otherwise have used for campaigning to run the rotating EU presidency, which Finland held for the first time in 1999.

-In May 2017, Ahtisaari stepped down as chairman of the Crisis Management Initiative he founded in 2000 to help resolve global conflicts but said he would continue working with the organization as an adviser.
-He was replaced by former Finnish Prime Minister Alexander Stubb who is now running himself to become president.
+In May 2017, Ahtisaari stepped down as chairman of the Crisis Management Initiative to help resolve global conflicts but said he would continue working with the organization as an adviser.
+He was replaced by former Finnish Prime Minister Alexander Stubb, who is now running for president.

+Stubb reacted to Ahtisaari’s death on X, saying that “perhaps now more than ever, the world needs people like him.”

-CMI said Ahtisaari will be laid to rest in a state funeral.
+CMI said Ahtisaari will be laid to rest following a state funeral.
 The date will be announced later.

-Former Associated Press writer Matti Huuhtanen and Jan M. Olsen in Copenhagen, Denmark contributed to this story.
+Former Associated Press writer Matti Huuhtanen, Jan M. Olsen in Copenhagen, Denmark, and Llazar Semini in Tirana, Albania, contributed to this story.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.